-The meeting places of the Board of Directors and the Annual Meeting shall be decided by the Board of Directors.
+The meeting places of the Board and the Annual Meeting shall be decided by the Board.

 Article VI – Directors

 The Directors shall conduct, manage and control the affairs and business of the Association and shall make all necessary rules and regulations, not inconsistent with the laws of the State of Missouri, or those for guidance of officers and management of the affairs of the Association.
-The Board of Directors shall consist of no more than eight (8) Directors, who shall be members of the Association, with a simple majority constituting a quorum for the transaction of business.
+The Board shall consist of no more than nine (9) Directors, who shall be members of the Association, with a simple majority constituting a quorum for the transaction of business.

 The Directors shall cause to be kept a reasonably complete record of all their minutes and acts.
 The Directors shall cause to be kept a statement of all monies collected and disbursed, and the general condition of the Association’s financial affairs.